2 Kings 5

 19“Go in peace,” said Elisha.

-But after Naaman had traveled a short distance, 20Gehazi, the servant of Elisha the man of God, said, “Look, my master has spared this Aramean, Naaman, while not accepting what he brought.
+But after Naaman had traveled a short distance, 20Gehazi, the servant of Elisha the man of God, said, “Look, my master has spared this Aramean, Naaman, by not accepting what he brought.
 As surely as the LORD lives, I will run after him and get something from him.”

 21So Gehazi pursued Naaman.
 And when Naaman saw him running toward him, he got down from the chariot to meet him and asked, “Is everything all right?”